bharaths2605/bharath-sreenivasan-pq-assignment/README.markdown

 1. In the Spring Boot Application,  application.properties setup for connecting with docker

-Since I was using docker toolbox(Windows 10 Home) , i was not able to bind docker sql with local host, was only able to bind only with docker toolbox ipAddress
+Since I was using docker toolbox(Windows 10 Home) , i was not able to bind  sql started in docker  with local host,  I was only able to bind only with docker toolbox ipAddress

   Please change 'spring.datasource.url' based on below case